cloudControl/documentation/Guides/NodeJS/Sailsjs.md

 ### Dependency Tracking

 Dependencies are tracked using [npm] and specified in a `package.json`-file in your project's root directory.
-Modify the dependencies section of the package.json file as shown below:
+The one you cloned as part of the example app looks like this:

 ~~~json
 {